bartificer/programming-by-stealth/docs/pbs18.md

 pbs.say(posIntRE.test('3 boogers'));
 ```

-Secondly, you can use the `.exec()` function to do more detailed matching, including accessing sub-matches, and iterating over multiple matches within the same string.
+Secondly, you can use the `.exec()` function to do more detailed matching, including accessing submatches, and iterating over multiple matches within the same string.

-Let’s start with the simplest example – using `.exec()` to access sub matches.
-Reminder – you create sub-matches within a regular expression using parentheses.
-If the test string does not match the regular expression at all, `.exec()` returns `null`, and if the string does match, a results object is returned.
-If a results object is returned, the entire matched text will be in `results[0]`, the first sub-match will be in `results[1]`, the second in `results[2]`, and so on.
+Let’s start with the simplest example – using `.exec()` to access submatches.
+Reminder – you create submatches within a regular expression using parentheses.
+If the test string does not match the regular expression at all, `.exec()` returns `null`.
+If the string does match, a results object is returned.
+If a results object is returned, the entire matched text will be in `results[0]`, the first submatch will be in `results[1]`, the second in `results[2]`, and so on.

 ```javascript
 var s = "That lunch was delicious, but it cost €50.43, which is a bit steep!";